riongull/dash-incubator-rules/rules.md

 1. Innovating ways to enable and promote user growth and new usecases for Dash as a mainstream fiat currency payments alternative
 2. Funding and kickstarting the development of dApps and integrations with Dash Platform to grow Dash's online and Web 3 usecases as the primary route to mainstream adoption
 3. Prioritizing Social, Video, E-commerce, Retail, Identity Security, Payments, P2P commerce dApps
-4. Funding development that improves onboarding for Platform users
+4. Funding development that improves onboarding for Dash users
 5. Funding development that improves and sustains the Incubator itself
 6. Funding Protocol development to support and implement the Incubator's Strategy when needed
 7. Funding the development of tools and resources that aid developers, users and providers of Dash Platform
-8. Funding promotion of Platform related features and dApps to developers and end-users
+8. Funding promotion of Dash Platform related features and dApps to developers and end-users
 9. Funding the raising of Proposals to support and implement the Incubator’s Strategy
 10. Kickstarting Incubator forks with synergistic Strategies to improve competition and decentralization within the DFO ecosystem